 Guidelines effective July 29, 2019.

 We do accept sponsored posts.
-However, we are very particular about what kinds of sponsored posts we accept.
+However, we are particular about what kinds of sponsored posts we accept.
 As a rule, we only accept sponsored posts which fit the vision and purpose of our website.
 We suggest that anyone interested in a sponsored post take a few minutes to look around our site and familiarize themselves with our goals, post focus, and post structure.

 In general, we look for the following in evaluating sponsored post inquiries: